cloud-gov/cg-site/content/docs/apps/deployment.md

 Check the resulting `cf` command line messages for the route for your app, usually `APPNAME.app.cloud.gov` or similar.

+For details about `cf push` options, see [Deploy an Application](https://docs.cloudfoundry.org/devguide/deploy-apps/deploy-app.html) in the Cloud Foundry documentation.

 ## Application architecture principles

 Here are core architecture principles for this cloud environment -- the five things you need to know to avoid surprises when running your applications on cloud.gov.